crystalrou07/group-page-showcase-cc24/README.md

 Implementing a dynamic pricing model to adjust prices based on real-time changes in various factors such as age group, mortality savings, economic value, and market conditions can be an ideal method in optimising sales.For instance,  adjusting prices to attract customers in age brackets where mortality savings are higher, SuperLife can effectively capitalise on the marketability of these policies.
 This can be done by offering more competitive premiums for younger age groups, where mortality savings are typically lower, can incentivise customers to purchase policies, thereby optimising sales and profitability.

-**RISK AND RISK MITIGATION CONSIDERATIONS**
+## Risk and Risk Mitigation

 **Risks**

-In the case of implementing a health program and partnering with a chosen airline, an RDC categorisation method had been used to classify the risks.
+In the case of implementing a health program and partnering with a chosen airline, an RDC categorisation method was used to classify the risks.

 <img width="361" alt="Screenshot 2024-04-07 at 11 47 33 pm" src="https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-cc24/assets/68623529/86cf144a-6843-4472-a0c7-d2f2eb814e96">